100 Notable alumni of

 -

-Juan Carlos Calleja Hakker is a Salvadoran businessman and politician.
-He is currently vice president of Grupo Calleja, owner of the largest supermarket chain (Super Selectos) in El Salvador—and former candidate for President of El Salvador for the Nationalist Republican Alliance (ARENA) for the presidential election of 2019.
+Juan Carlos Calleja Hakker is a Salvadoran businessman and former politician.
+Calleja is currently the CEO of Grupo Éxito and the vice president of the Calleja Group which owns Supermercados Super Selectos, the largest supermarket chain in El Salvador.
+He was the presidential candidate for the Nationalist Republican Alliance (ARENA) during the 2019 presidential election.
+He received 31.72 percent of the vote and came in second place to Nayib Bukele, the election's winner.

 -